About the program

-Registrations will open in January.
-Registrations close at the end of O-week.
+Registrations are open and close at the 8 February 2023.
 Late registrations are subject to timetables, mentor availability and group size.

-Mentor recruitment opens at the end of Term 3, the previous year.
-Mentor registration links will be posted to Moodle for core Psychology subjects and to the School’s webpage around October.
-Applications close during November.
-Mentors are required to attend a training session run by Peer Mentoring @ UNSW in early-mid February, before O-week, or must submit proof of attendance at a previous Peer Mentoring @ UNSW training session.
+Recruitment opens in Term 3, the previous year.
+Mentor registration links will also be posted to Moodle for core Psychology subjects and to the School’s webpage around November.

 Email: [email protected]